 His main point is this:

-Where to buy viagra in perth australia
+Where to buy viagra in nepal

 They want to deliver vast amounts of information over the internet.
 And again, the internet is not something you just dump something on.
 It’s not a truck.